AA Degree - Code #0645

 Email address: email@example.com

-This program is designed for those students who ultimately desire a Bachelor of Science (BS) degree in environmental sciences and/or forestry from the SUNY (State University of New York) College of Environmental Science and Forestry (ESF) - an upper division/graduate center.
-Program options available within this program include environmental and forest biology, chemistry, forest resources management, dual option in forest ecosystems science and forest resources management, environmental studies, forest engineering, paper science and engineering, construction management and wood products engineering, landscape architecture, and the 1+1 forest technology program (NYS Ranger School) as well as 1+1 programs in Environmental & Natural Resources Conservation and Land Surveying Technology.
+This program is designed for those students who ultimately desire a Bachelor of Science (BS) degree in environmental sciences and/or associate degree in forestry or natural resource conservation from the SUNY (State University of New York) College of Environmental Science and Forestry (ESF).
+Program options available within this program include environmental and forest biology, chemistry, forest resources management, forest ecosystems science and forest resources management, environmental studies, forest engineering, paper science and engineering, construction management and wood products engineering, landscape architecture or the 1+1 forest technology program (NYS Ranger School) as well as 1+1 programs in Environmental & Natural Resources Conservation and a 1+1 Land Surveying Technology.

 Due to the diverse nature of the various options, illustration of a typical four-semester course outline is not possible.
 Persons planning to transfer should follow the program requirements in consultation with our pre-environmental science and forestry campus adviser in the selection of all courses including electives.